Pourskyy/NewbieVim/docs/languages-guides/python-setup.md

 # Check Neovim health
 :checkhealth
 ```
-Look for the **python / pip / venv** status in the health check output.

 #### Installing Python Packages
-You can install packages either from the terminal or within Neovim:
+> You can install packages either from the terminal or within Neovim `CMD`

 ```bash
 # Install packages from terminal